parthivrmenon/aws_saa/22_data_alaytics.md

 ### Use Cases
 * Load data from S3 or RDS into a Data Warehouse like Redshift.
-* Can take data in  CSV format in an S3 bucket and convert it into Parquet format and can then be analyzed by AWA Athena
+* Can take data in  CSV format in an S3 bucket and convert it into Parquet format and can then be analyzed by AWS Athena

 ## Glue Data Catalog
-`AWS Glue Data Crawler` can connect to various sources like S3, RDS, DynamoDB, JDBC, etc. and create a metadata catalog.
+`Glue Crawler` can connect to various sources like S3, RDS, DynamoDB, JDBC, etc. and create a metadata catalog.
-Amazon
-It is used by Athena, Redshift Spectrum and Amazon EMR
+It is used by Athena, Redshift Spectrum and EMR

 ## Other services
-`Glue Job Bookmark` to prevent re-processing of data `Glue DataBrew` to clean and normalize data using pre-built transformations `Glue Studio`: new GUI to create, run and monitor ETL Jobs in Glue `Glue Streaming ETL` (built on top of Apache Spark Structured Streaming) compatible with Kinesis Data Streaming, Kafka, MSK (managed Kafka)
+- `Glue Job Bookmark` to prevent re-processing of data
+- `Glue DataBrew` no-code data cleaning interface using pre-built transformations.
+- `Glue Studio`: new GUI to create, run and monitor ETL Jobs in Glue
+- `Glue Streaming ETL` (built on top of Apache Spark Structured Streaming) compatible with Kinesis Data Streaming, Kafka, MSK (managed Kafka)

 ## AWS Data Lake Formation